11088 search results:

 • This optimisation task considers both the selection of the cleaning method and process parameters along with the required cleaning effort.

-The optimisation of the cleaning effort is a dynamic process, by which:
+Optimization of cleaning effort is a dynamic process through which:

 The cleaning effort required to ensure the preservation of the hydraulic performances is the minimum required cleaning effort.